 - Spread the walnuts on a tray and toast in the oven for five minutes until fragrant

-- Make your dressing by mixing the walnut oil, dijon mustard and sherry vinegar in a jar and seasoning with salt and pepper.
+- Make your dressing by mixing the walnut oil, orange juice, dijon mustard, honey and sherry vinegar in a jar.
+Stir in the chopped parsley and chives and season with salt and pepper.

 Nutrition